I tried to put him up at a nearby inn, but he insisted on staying.

 Followed by silence, again.

 To be honest, I was a bit disappointed in my Critic.
-I thought there was something than a spewing of insults.
+I thought there was something more to her than a spewing of insults.
 Something of substance.
 Something worthy of my terror.

 I had been running from this Critic my whole life.
-Trying to stay just ahead of it.
+Trying to stay just ahead of him.
 Beyond reproach.
 In an endless game of chase…

 If I could do enough, be good enough, be smart enough, be productive enough, I could escape him.
 I could escape the disappointment of every boss.
 Every colleague.
 Every friend.
 Every sibling.
 My father.
 My mother.
 (And their parents, and their parents’ parents, inside of them.)